-The pivotal POSEIDON study to support the approval of the alfa pump® in North America has completed enrolment and the primary endpoint is due to be reported in Q4 2022.
-Interim results have shown strong safety and efficacy, with over 90% reduction in mean therapeutic paracentesis frequency (the current standard of care), as well as a rapid and persistent clinically important improvement in patient quality of life.
-Sequana Medical plans to directly commercialise the alfapump in the U.S. by establishing its own specialty sales force focused on the 140 liver transplant centres, leveraging its experience from Europe and the North American studies.
+The pivotal POSEIDON study to support the approval of the alfapump® in North America has reported positive primary endpoint data, enabling the filing of a Pre-Market Approval (PMA) application with the FDA planned for H2 2023.
+Sequana Medical plans to directly commercialize the alfapump in the U.S. by establishing its own specialty sales force focused on the 125 adult liver transplant centers, leveraging its experience from Europe and the North American studies.

-For more information about the alfapump®, reference is made to section "Proprietary alfapump & DSR platforms for diuretic-resistant fluid overload" and section "alfapump in liver disease and malignant ascites" of the 2021 Annual Report, which is incorporated by reference into this Prospectus.
+For more information about the alfapump®, reference is made to section "Proprietary alfapump & DSR technologies", p.
+18 and following, and section "alfapump in liver disease and cancer", p.
+35 and following, of the 2022 Annual Report, which is incorporated by reference into this Prospectus.